 Puget Sound recently was recognized by The Chronicle of Higher Education as one of the top 10 bachelor's degree institutions in the United States with the highest number of Fulbright scholars.
 Puget Sound students are frequent recipients of national academic honors, including Fulbright Fellowships, Watson Fellowships, and more.

-Seventy-five percent of Puget Sound students are from out of state; 48 states and territories and 20 countries are currently represented on campus.
+Seventy-eight percent of Puget Sound students are from out of state; 47 states and territories and 12 countries are currently represented on campus.

 Puget Sound is the only independent national undergraduate liberal arts college in Western Washington.

-Puget Sound is one of only two independent colleges in Washington state and one of five in the Northwest granted a charter by Phi Beta Kappa, the country’s most prestigious academic honorary society.
+Puget Sound is one of only two independent colleges in Washington state and one of five in the Northwest granted a charter by Phi Beta Kappa, the country’s most prestigious academic honor society.

 More than 80 percent of Puget Sound graduates who apply to medical and dental schools are accepted--nearly twice the average national acceptance rate.

-Puget Sound has a conservatory-quality School of Music, and is the only national liberal arts college in the Northwest to offer a full symphony orchestra, concert band, jazz band, and comprehensive choral and opera program.
+Puget Sound has a highly regarded School of Music, and is the only national liberal arts college in the Northwest to offer a full symphony orchestra, concert band, jazz band, and comprehensive choral and opera program.

-Among national colleges with less than 5,000 undergraduate students, Puget Sound consistently ranks among the top five in the number of alumni serving in the Peace Corps.
-In addition, more than 75 percent of students participate in community service, among the highest participation rates in the country.
+Among national colleges with less than 5,000 undergraduate students, Puget Sound consistently ranks among the top five in the number of alumni serving in the Peace Corps (tied for no. 1 in 2016).
+In addition more than 75 percent of students participate in community service, among the highest participation rates in the country.